Expressive curves: Expressive curves and polynomials

 \begin{example} The following quadratic polynomials are expressive: \begin{itemize}[leftmargin=.2in] \item $G(x,y)=x^2-y$ has no critical points; \item $G(x,y)=x^2+y^2-1$ has one critical point $(0,0)$ (a minimum) lying inside the unique bounded component of $\RR^2\setminus \VR(G)$; \item $G(x,y)=x^2-y^2$ has one critical point $(0,0)$ (a saddle), a hyperbolic node. \end{itemize} The following quadratic polynomials are not expressive: \begin{itemize}[leftmargin=.2in] \item $G(x,y)=x^2-y^2-1$ has a critical point $(0,0)$ in an unbounded component of $\RR^2\setminus \VR(G)$; besides, $\VR(G)$ is not connected; \item $G(x,y)=x^2+y^2$ has $\VR(G)$ consisting of a single point; \item $G(x,y)=x^2+y^2+1$ has $\VR(G)=\varnothing$; \item $G(x,y)=x^2-1$ and $G(x,y)=x^2$ have non-Morse critical points. \end{itemize} \end{example}

 \begin{lemma} Let $G(x,y)$ be an expressive polynomial.
-Then: \begin{itemize}[leftmargin=.2in] \item $G$ is squarefree (i.e, not divisible by a square of a non-scalar polynomial); \item $G$ has finitely many critical points; \item each critical point of $G$ is either a saddle or an extremal point; \item all saddle points of $G$ lie on $\VR(G)$; they are precisely the singular points of~$V(G)$; \item each bounded connected component of $\RR^2\setminus \VR(G)$ is simply connected. \end{itemize} \end{lemma}
+Then: \begin{itemize}[leftmargin=.2in] \item $G$ is squarefree (i.e, not divisible by a square of a non-scalar polynomial); \item $G$ has finitely many critical points, \redsf{all of them real}; \item each critical point of $G$ is either a saddle or an extremal point; \item all saddle points of $G$ lie on $\VR(G)$; they are precisely the singular points of~$V(G)$; \item each bounded connected component of $\RR^2\setminus \VR(G)$ is simply connected. \end{itemize} \end{lemma}

 \begin{proof} As the critical points of $G$ are real and Morse, each of them is either a saddle or a local (strict) extremum of~$G$, viewed as a function $\RR\to\RR$.
 The extrema must be located outside~$\CR$, one per bounded connected component of $\RR^{2}\setminus\CR$.
 The saddles must lie on~$\CR$, so they are precisely the double points of~it.
 We conclude that $G$ has finitely many critical points.
 Consequently $G$ is squarefree.
 Finally, since $\CR$ is connected, each bounded component of $\RR^{2}\setminus\CR$ must be simply connected. \end{proof}